Pat Binns: Before the premiership

 Binns was born in Weyburn, Saskatchewan, and graduated from the University of Alberta in 1969 with a Bachelor of Arts.
 In 1971, he earned a Master of Arts in Community Development while working for the government of Alberta as a community development officer.
 In 1972, Binns began working for the Prince Edward Island Rural Development Council and met and married Carol MacMillan of Stratford, PEI.
 While working for the P.E.I. government from 1974 to 1978, Binns helped create and run the Regional Service Centres in the province's east.
-In 1978, he received the Queen's Silver of Jubilee for Outstanding Public Service.
+In 1978, he received the Queen's Silver Jubilee for Outstanding Public Service.

 Binns entered politics in 1978 when he was elected as a MLA for the district of 4th Kings.
 He was subsequently re-elected in 1979 and 1982, serving various portfolios as Minister of Industry (1983), Community Affairs (1980), Fisheries (1982–83), Environment (1979), Labour (1979), and Municipal Affairs (1979) under Premier James Lee.

 From 1984 to 1988, Binns was the MP for Cardigan, serving as Parliamentary Secretary to the Minister of Fisheries in the Brian Mulroney government.
 Binns subsequently established an edible bean farm in Hopefield (Island Bean Limited) and operated a management consultant firm, Pat Binns & Associates.